desbma/todo/README.md

 - [x] Colored output, respecting native terminal colors
 - [x] Better default sorting (deprioritizes tasks before threshold date, etc.)
 - [x] FZF like menu with auto reload
-- [ ] Recurrence (at 'do' time, and after it if task was marked as done from another device)
+- [ ] Recurrence, propagated to both `t` and `due` attributes (at 'do' time, and after it if task was marked as done from another device)
 - [ ] Auto archival of done tasks, with subfiles
 - [ ] Dependencies
 - [ ] Completely independant of `todo.sh`